 VI.
-Second quarter.
+Second quarter with the score tied.
 At the snap the game clock reads 0:45.
 During the play, A55 loses their helmet.
 Right tackle A77 is flagged for holding.
 The ball carrier is tackled inbounds short of the line to gain.
 RULING: A55 must leave the game for one play.
 There is no option for a 10-second runoff, because at the end of the play the clock is stopped both for the helmet off and to administer the holding penalty.
-The play clock is set to 25 seconds and the game clock starts on the referee's signal.
-(Rule 3-3-9)
+The play clock is set to 25 seconds and the game clock starts on the referee's signal or snap at the option of the offended team.
+(Rule 3-3-9) [Cited by 3-3-9-b-2]